MikeTaylor/speculations/workflow/folio-workflow-engine.md

 * [Filip Jakobsen's "Design Bite" on notifications](https://discuss.folio.org/t/tangerine-design-bite-bell-notifications-in-the-ui/194)
 * [Another, more rationale-focused, white paper on FOLIO workflow](https://docs.google.com/document/d/1Q_owoSAss2GfiQcMV7E8hd9JJRM11CxIpaYp-YKl9Bc/edit#heading=h.36347oo84qw8)
 * [Ongoing discussion of other workflow systems](https://jira.indexdata.com/browse/INTFOLIO-6)

+## Appendix C: Relevant standards

+It seems there was quite a burst of work on systems like this in the early 2000s, but most of it came to nothing.
+Still, some of the artifacts that remain may be useful for helping us to think clearly through the issues, even if they have not generated actual software that we can use.
+They include:

+* [BPEL (Business Process Execution Language)](https://en.wikipedia.org/wiki/Business_Process_Execution_Language) is an OASIS standard describing an XML format that can describe workflows.
+It emerged from, and obsoletes, IBM's WSFL (Web Services Flow Language) and Microsoft's Xlang, both of which can now be ignored.
+However, BPEL itself appears moribund: [the OASIS standard for WS-BPEL 2.0](http://docs.oasis-open.org/wsbpel/2.0/OS/wsbpel-v2.0-OS.html) is from 2006.

+* [BPELscript](http://www.bpelscript.org/) is a human-readable representation of BPEL inspired by programming languages such as JavaScript.
+Its website was last modified in 2008, however.
+[Code exists on GitHub](https://github.com/bpeltools/bpelscript) to translate Bpelscript into the XML format, and may be useful -- though [its licence is not clear](https://github.com/BPELtools/bpelscript/issues/14) and, a small documentation update aside, the code was last touched in 2012.

+* [BPEL4People](http://docs.oasis-open.org/ns/bpel4people/bpel4people/200803) "introduces a BPEL extension to address human interactions in BPEL as a first-class citizen" (from [the specification](http://docs.oasis-open.org/bpel4people/bpel4people-1.1-spec-cs-01.html)).
+This seems very relevant to our interests, but once again seems to be have been abandoned: there is essentially no discussion of it apart from the 2010 standard itself.

+I have not been able to establish that these specifications have been adopted widely, or at all, or that they have been superseded by anything more modern: it seems that the world has simply lost insterest in standardising this kind of functionality.
+I assume that the various commercial operations have simply each gone their own way with proprietary offerings.

+My sense is that we can probably learn something from the notation of BPELscript and from the human-role analysis of BPEL4People, but that we will likely still need to write our own software.
+One possible alternative might be to adopt the BPELscript translator, if its licence allows this, extend it to support BPEL4People, and use that as our workflow language.

 <!--
 COMMENTS FROM OTHERS